 (This post was originally published on August 24, 2015.
 The girl who was starting her freshman year of high school is now entering her senior year of college!
 Though some time has passed, this advice still holds true.)

 Today our older daughter starts high school.
-These are the years you remember even when you’re 46, a time to make memories and friends and a grade point average that actually counts toward college acceptance.
+These are the years you remember throughout adulthood, a time to make memories and friends and earn a grade point average that actually counts toward college acceptance.

-With that in mind, on her first day of high school, here are 8 pieces of advice I’d like to share with her.
+With that in mind, on her first day of high school, here are eight pieces of advice I’d like to share with her.

 1. Always remember that God loves you.
 Whatever crosses your path each day has been foreordained by Him.
 His grace is sufficient.
-(2 Corinthians 12:9) You can do all things through Him.
+(2 Corinthians 12:9) You can do all things through His strength.
 (Philippians 4:13)

 2. Recognize that you are made in His image, wonderfully put together.
 “I will praise thee; for I am fearfully and wonderfully made….How precious also are thy thoughts unto me, O God! how great is the sum of them!”
 (Psalm 139:14, 17) Your physical traits, your personality, your strengths and weaknesses were all designed by God to be used in His plan for your life and to bring Him glory.

 4. Be true to yourself.
 Don’t change who you are to fit into a crowd or please a friend.
 Be willing to stand alone, if necessary.
 Even at a Christian school, there will be peer pressure to do wrong.
-Have the courage to choose right.
+Have the courage to choose to do what’s right.